NGC 128: Visual appearance

 The galaxy is described as "pretty bright", "very small" with a "brighter middle".
 It is approximately 165,000 light years in diameter and is elongated.
 The galaxy is famous for its (peanut shell)-shaped bulge, and in 2016 it was discovered that there are two such nested structures, possibly associated with two stellar bars.

 Galaxy group information

 NGC 128 is the largest member, and the namesake of, the NGC 128 group which also includes the galaxies NGC 127 and NGC 130.
 NGC 128 has a strong tidal bridge with NGC 127 and there is evidence of interaction between all three galaxies in the group.
 NGC 128 has a noticeable peanut shape that is likely to be caused by gravitational effects of the other two galaxies.

+NGC 128 is part of a group (LGG 6) of the Lyons Groups of Galaxies catalog, which has 4 core members and 7 possible members.
+The 4 core members are UGC 275, UGC 283 and UGC 282.

+Supernova

+One supernova has been observed in NGC 128: SN 2014da (Type Ia, mag.
+16.2) was discovered by the Lick Observatory Supernova Search (LOSS) on 7 August 2014.